andreybutenko/pokemon-d3/README.md

 # Pokemon D3 Data Visualization

-Interactive, animated histogram showing the relationship between each Pokemon's total stats and special defence.
+Interactive, animated scatterplot showing the relationship between each Pokemon's total stats and special defence.
 The user can filter by Pokemon generation or legendary status.

 **[See it live here!](https://andreybutenko.github.io/pokemon-d3/)**